DisCoTec/discotec.github.io/2023/ice.md

 Accepted research papers will be published after the workshop in [Electronic Proceedings in Theoretical Computer Science](http://about.eptcs.org/).

-We plan to invite authors of selected papers and brief announcements to submit their work in a special issue in the [Journal of Logical and Algebraic Methods in Programming](https://www.journals.elsevier.com/journal-of-logical-and-algebraic-methods-in-programming) (Elsevier) _(to be confirmed)_.
+We plan to invite authors of selected papers and brief announcements to submit their work in a special issue in the [Journal of Logical and Algebraic Methods in Programming](https://www.sciencedirect.com/journal/journal-of-logical-and-algebraic-methods-in-programming) (Elsevier) _(to be confirmed)_.
 Such contributions will be regularly peer-reviewed according to the standard journal policy, but they will be handled in a shorter time than regular submissions.
 A list of published and in preparation special issues of previous ICE editions is reported below.

 ## ICEcreamers

 - [Clément Aubert](https://spots.augusta.edu/caubert/)  (Augusta University, USA) - `aubert (at) math.cnrs.fr`
 - [Cinzia Di Giusto](https://www.i3s.unice.fr/digiusto/node/1) (Université Côte d'Azur, CNRS, I3SSophia Antipolis, FR) - `cinzia.di-giusto (at) unice.fr`
-- [Simon Fowler](http://www.simonjf.com/) (University of Glasgow School of Computing Science, GB-SCT) - `simon.fowler (at) glasgow.ac.uk`
+- [Simon Fowler](https://simonjf.com/) (University of Glasgow School of Computing Science, GB-SCT) - `simon.fowler (at) glasgow.ac.uk`
 - [Larisa Safina](https://lsafina.github.io/) (Inria, FR) - `larisa.safina (at) inria.fr`

-Use `ice2023 (at) framalistes.org` to reach all the ICEcreamers at once.
+Use `ice (at) framalistes.org` to reach all the ICEcreamers at once.

 ## Programme Committee {#programme-committee}